Three Little Chickpeas

 tofu covered in marinade

 Let the tofu marinate for 20-30 minutes, flipping halfway through to ensure even marinating.
+Preheat the oven to 350 F (180 C).
 Line a baking tray with a silicone mat or parchment paper and evenly space the tofu so it's not overlapping.

 marinated tofu on a baking try

-Bake for 40 minutes, flipping halfway through.
+Bake for 30-35 minutes, flipping halfway through.
 The finished tofu will have firmed up and turned golden brown.
+The time will vary depending on how thinly you slice it.

 baked marinated tofu on a baking tray

-• Look for firm or extra firm tofu in the refrigerated section at your grocery store, not the silken tofu found in the shelf-stable aseptic containers.
+• Look for firm, extra firm, or super firm tofu in the refrigerated section at your grocery store, not the silken tofu found in the shelf-stable aseptic containers.
+If your tofu is vacuumed packed with not much water, you may not need to press the tofu.
+For super firm, drain, slice it, then dry it off with paper towels.

 • The tofu can be marinated overnight.